jamesob/coldcore/README.md

 ## Requirements

 - Linux or MacOS
-  - This has only been nominally tested on macOS so expect bugs
   - Support for Windows is planned, but I'll need someone with a Windows computer to help
 - Bitcoin Core 0.19+